mattzeunert/mattzeunert.github.io/_posts/2016-10-04-how-from-js-works.md

 }
 {% endhighlight %}

-We can now trace back the character from the UI to the string literal.
-The user wants to inspect the "H" character in "Hello World!".
+We can now track the character "H" character in "Hello World!" from the DOM HTML back to the string literal.

+Starting from the `__elOrigin` we traverse the metadata objects until we find the string literal.
+We do that by recursively looking at the `inputValues`, until `inputValues` is an empty array.

 Our first step is the `innerHTML` assignment.
-It only has one input value - the `greeting` value above - so we can easily find out that the next step must be the string concatenation above.
+It has only one `inputValue` - the `greeting` value above.
+The next step must therefore be the string concatenation above.

 The concatenation has two input values, "Hello" and " World!".
-We need to figure out which of them contains the "H" character, that is, the character at index 0.
+We need to figure out which of them contains the "H" character, that is, the character at index 0 in the string "Hello World!".

 This is not actually difficult.
 "Hello" has 5 characters, so the indices 0-4 in the concatenated string come from "Hello".
 Everything after index 4 comes from the " World!" string literal.